What is laser dentistry?

 The Dental Laser machine creates light energy in a very narrow and focused beam.
 This laser light can remove hard tissue like dental decays, and ablate soft tissues.

 - Treatment of tongue tied and lip tied

-- Remove tooth decay; local anaesthesia is often not needed with laser treatments.
+- Remove tooth decay: often without local anaesthesia .
 Lasers can kill bacteria in a cavity, which can aid in the long-term health of a tooth.

-- Treat Gum disease – Diseased or inflamed gum tissue can be remove with minimal effect on the healthy tissue.
+- Treat Gum disease – Remove diseased or inflamed gum tissue with minimal effect on the healthy tissue.

 - Reduce the tooth’s sensitivity to hot and cold food and drinks.

 - Reshaping the gums to create a more pleasing smile

 - Treat mouth ulcers – lasers will reduce pain.